Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: Introduction

-Using a fixed choice of a theta characteristic and a projective structure on $C$, we determine a unique quantization of the Hitchin spectral curve of a holomorphic or meromorphic $SL(r,\bC)$-Higgs bundle through a concrete construction of an $\hbar$-family of $SL(r,\bC)$-opers on $C$, as proved in Theorem~\ref{thm:quantization-holomorphic} for holomorphic case, and in Theorem~\ref{thm:quantization-meromorphic} for meromorphic case.
-The $\hbar$-family interpolates opers and Higgs fields.
-We then prove, in Theorem~\ref{thm:SCL}, that the Rees $\cD$-module as the quantization result recovers the starting Hitchin spectral curve via semi-classical limit of WKB analysis.
+Using a fixed choice of a theta characteristic and a projective structure on $C$, we determine a unique quantization of the Hitchin spectral curve of a holomorphic or meromorphic ${\rm SL}(r,\bC)$-Higgs bundle through a concrete construction of an $\hbar$-family of ${\rm SL}(r,\bC)$-opers on $C$, as proved in Theorem~\ref{thm:quantization-holomorphic} for holomorphic case, and in Theorem~\ref{thm:quantization-meromorphic} for meromorphic case.
+The~$\hbar$-family interpolates opers and Higgs fields.
+We then prove, in Theorem~\ref{thm:SCL}, that the Rees $\cD$-module as the quantization result recovers the starting Hitchin spectral curve via semi-classical limit of~WKB analysis.
 This is our main theorem of the paper.
-When we choose the projective structure of $C$ of genus $g\ge 2$ coming from the Fuchsian uniformization, our construction of opers is the same as those opers predicted by a conjecture of Gaiotto \cite{G}, as explained in Subsection~\ref{sub:Gaiotto}.
-This conjecture has been solved in \cite{DFKMMN}.
+When we choose the projective structure of~$C$ of genus $g\ge 2$ coming from the Fuchsian uniformization, our construction of~opers is the same as those opers predicted by a conjecture of Gaiotto~\cite{G}, as explained in~Section~\ref{sub:Gaiotto}.
+This conjecture has been solved in~\cite{DFKMMN} {(see~\cite{CW} for a subsequent development.)}

-It has been noticed that \textbf{topological recursion} of \cite{EO1} and its generalizations provide another aspect of quantization, most notably through the \emph{remodeling conjecture} of Mari\~no \cite{Marino} and his collaborators \cite{BKMP,BKMP2}, and its complete solution by mathematicians \cite{FLZ, FLZ2}.
-From this point of view, a quantum curve is a quantization of B-model geometry that is obtained as an application of topological recursion.
-It then becomes a natural question:
+It has been noticed that \textit{topological recursion} {of Eynard--Orantin~\cite{EO1,EO1+} and others~\cite{CEO,E2004, E2011}, and also its more recent generalizations (such as~\cite{ABO,BCHORS,KS2017} and many papers cited in these articles),} provide another aspect of quantization.
+A~notable one is the \emph{remodeling conjecture} of~Mari\~no \cite{Marino} and his collaborators~\cite{BKMP,BKMP2}, and its complete solution by mathematicians~\cite{FLZ, FLZ2}. {(For many earlier contributions to the remodeling conjecture and physics oriented discussions, we refer to the references cited in~\cite{EO2,FLZ}.)} From this point of view, a quantum curve is a~quantization of B-model geometry that is obtained as an application of topological recursion.
+It~then becomes a natural question:

 \begin{quest} What is the relation between quantization via topological recursion and the quantization through our construction of Rees $\cD$-modules from Hitchin spectral curves? \end{quest}